tosh2230/stairlight/README.md

 `down` outputs a list of tables or SQL files located downstream from the specified table.
 The option specification is the same as `up`.

+## Use as a library

+Stairlight can also be used as a library.

+[tosh2230/stairlight-app](https://github.com/tosh2230/stairlight-app) is a sample web application rendering table dependency graph with Stairlight, using Graphviz, Streamlit and Google Cloud Run.